Quick overview

 Conclusion

-“unvaxxed sperm is the next Bitcoin” was a memorable line.
-The token spinoff shows a familiar pattern seen in many meme coins: plenty of attention, little foundation, perceived safety in place of real governance, visibility in price apps instead of robust liquidity.
-A serious assessment needs on‑chain checks, liquidity and holder analysis, and a look at regulator guidance.
+unvaxxed sperm is the next Bitcoin was a catchy line.
+The token spinoff shows the common pattern of many meme coins: lots of attention, little foundation, perceived safety in place of real governance, visibility in price apps instead of robust liquidity.
+A serious assessment requires on-chain checks, liquidity and holder analysis, and a look at regulator guidance.
 Medically, the vaccine narrative behind the slogan does not hold up.